Note that all times are the clock

 of the statistical section.

 - AWN is a spare-time activity of one individual.
-There will be blanks
+There will be gaps

 in the record.
 Some events will produce a sizable story